 The Ad Hoc Committee identified the following goals for the Comprehensive Plan to achieve:

-Prioritize how we spend funds (if we have $X, where does next $ go?
-What do we fund most, or first?)

-Clarify intent – are we focusing on long-term versus short-term solutions?
+Prioritize capital and operating funds so that as additional resources are acquired the next project for that funding is clear.

-Identify what resources our community should advocate/lobby for?
+Identify what additional resources our community needs and where to advocate/lobby to acquire?

 Make sure our goals are Specific, Measurable, Achievable, Relevant (SMART)

-Focus on long-term, high-level policy goals that regional elected officials can support, and that local plans can feed into and/or support
+Focus on long-term, high-level policy goals that regional elected officials and staff can support, and that local plans can feed into and/or support

-Focus not just on what has historically been possible, but consider reach/stretch goals; be innovative, yet practical
+Focus not just on what has historically been possible, but develop a plan that meets actual need; be innovative, yet practical

-Aim for “functional zero:” adequate shelter available, and appropriate interventions immediate
+Use the Built for Zero methodology to achieve “functional zero:” acceptable shelter and an appropriate permanent housing intervention immediately available

 Develop more than just a plan; include specific steps for action and implementation